9 Must See Works of Art Outside the Guggenheim

 There are also several different restaurants on Mazarredo Zumarkalea out front of the Guggenheim.
 They vary in many different styles of cuisine, from Japanese to Indian, Mexican to local.
 In fact, Bilbao has a large proportion of restaurants per block in this area.
 So if you want to explore a bit there is always a place to pop into for a Pintxo!

 The park adjacent to the museum is fantastic for kids of all ages.
 There are little slides and swing sets for the kids under six.
 Also, there is a larger jungle gym obstacle course for older kids who are more active and enjoy a challenge.
 Kids often try to see how fast they can get from one side to the other, like it's a junior version of an army training course.
 Other times an impromptu game of tag takes over.
 Either way, fun times are enjoyed all!

-Authentic Basque Country was born on a a rainy day in Gorliz, Biscay when Adam moved to Bilbao from British Columbia, Canada.
+Authentic Basque Country was born on a a lazy day in Gorliz, Biscay.